Wago-Norge/wagono-sdk-docker/README.md

 # wagono-sdk-docker
 Build firmware for Wago devices using this docker container.
 All tooling needed for the build is included.

+## EXPERIMENTAL USE ONLY!
+NOT FOR PRODUCTION ENVIRONMENT!

 IMPORTANT!
 Building firmware on a Mac with Apple Silicon (M1/M2) is not supported due to a library missing arm support.

 ## Building the Docker image